On this guide

 This guide was put together to offer quick access to some of the resources that gather statistics and data related to diseases and health related concerns.
 Categories were assigned to assist in determining which type or location might work best for your research need.
 Additional resources and recommendations for this guide are welcome.

-- Learning About Health Statisticsfrom the NICHSR-a self study tutorial
+- Finding and Using Health Statisticsfrom the NICHSR-a self study tutorial

 What do you need?